Is there a perfect racing weight? Can you maintain muscle mass and be a distance runner? Will being stronger make you a better runner?

 Most of my clients come to me with a three-part request “I want to lose x-amount weight, I want to PR and I want XYZ (more energy/better sleep/less injuries). ”

-Each of these is doable but only if you train smart and create a very balanced eating plan.
+So yes, you can achieve all three, but only if you train smart and create a very balanced eating plan.
 As much as we’d all love it, there is no magic bullet, no headline grabbing diet and no easy path to success.

 I’m going to remind you of some of the dangers of not eating enough, warning signs to look out for that your body is suffering and then offer 7 valuable tips for getting on the fast track… pun intended!